 2. You should never use vinegar on waxed surfaces.
 The vinegar will only strip the wax off, dulling the sheen on your nicely shined car.
 However, vinegar is a great option if you’re looking to remove an old coat of wax before you put down a fresh layer of polish.

-3. Do not use vinegar on marble countertops or other stoneware, as it can cause the stone to pit and corrode, according to the Marble Institute.
+3. Do not use vinegar on your marble kitchen countertop installation or other stoneware, as it can cause the stone to pit and corrode, according to the Marble Institute.

 5. Cast iron and aluminum are reactive surfaces.
 If you want to use vinegar to clean pots and pans, use it exclusively on stainless steel and enameled cast iron cookware.

 7. While vinegar can be useful as an insecticide, you shouldn’t spray it directly on bug-infested plants as it can damage them.
-However, you can use vinegar’s plant-killing effect to your advantage by using it as a weed killer, as suggested by several people on Hometalk.
+However, you can use vinegar’s plant-killing effect to your advantage by using it as a weed killer.

 8. If you’re the victim of an egging, do not try to dissolve the remnants of this prank away with vinegar.
-Vinegar will cause the proteins in the egg to coagulate, creating a gluey substance that is even more impossible to clean up, says Popular Mechanics.
+Vinegar will cause the proteins in the egg to coagulate, creating a gluey substance that is even more impossible to clean up.

 I also feel obligated to say that although vinegar is touted as a great way to remove mildew and mold, like bleach it only kills surface mold.
-Most mold problems are deeper than what you see on the surface, and your best bet is to kill them at their source (which is usually leaks and rotting drywall).
+Most mold problems are deeper than what you see on the surface, and your best bet is to get rid of their source (which is usually plumbing leaks and rotting drywall).